glennfrey/Physical_Verification_using_Sky130/README.md

 Now, when we run LVS again, we find a match.
 ##### Lab 8 LVS Digital PLL
 ![](vsdpvday5/lab5ex8.png)
+Let us open the layout in Magic and extract the netlist.
 ![](vsdpvday5/lab5ex8a.png)
+Next, we can run LVS.
+The result shows that errors are present mainly in the top level modules.
+This is true because the design here uses standard cells for subcircuits.
 ![](vsdpvday5/lab5ex8b.png)
 ![](vsdpvday5/lab5ex8c.png)
+As we can see, device mismatches are present in the top level.
+Because of the device mismatches, the list of net mismatches will be a mess to interpret.
+So let's deal with the devices first.
+The comp.out file shows there is a decap mismatch, diode mismatch and also tap/fill mismatches like the ones seen earlier.
+This last one has an easy fix, so let us update the environment variable in the netgen shell script as follows and run netgen again.
+Now run Netgen on both netlists.
+If we check the comp.out file, we see that the fill/tap mismatches disappeared.
+However, there is sill an unmatched diode_2 element in the layout netlist that isn't present in the verilog file.
 ![](vsdpvday5/lab5ex8d.png)
+We can see that the diode device connects to the dco node.
+This is important as we need to make the appropriate connections in the verilog file as well. for the verilog file, we must locate where dco nets are listed.
+Once we find them, we can add the missing device with the correct connection as follows.
 ![](vsdpvday5/lab5ex8e.png)

 ![](vsdpvday5/lab5ex8f.png)
+Now that we have added it into the verilog as well, we can run LVS again on the files and should find that the diode mismatch disappears.
 ![](vsdpvday5/lab5ex8g.png)
 ![](vsdpvday5/lab5ex8h.png)
 ![](vsdpvday5/lab5ex8i.png)